-It’s easy to diagnose the problem here.
-Larger businesses are able to hand over their social media activity to specialist agencies who’ll keep them looking lively and engaging.
-Smaller companies are more likely to ask a member of the marketing team to keep the social media flag flying, without necessarily giving them adequate time to do a good job.
+It’s not hard to see what’s going on here.
+Larger businesses have an enviable choice.
+Either they’ll have a social marketing team dedicated to creating specialist content.
+Or they’ll hand over their social media activity to specialist agencies who’ll keep their platforms lively and engaging.
+Smaller companies may be depending member of the marketing team to keep the social media flag flying, without necessarily being able to give them adequate time to do a good job.

 How Much Time Does a Business Need to Spend on Social Media?

 That all depends on the return on investment you’re looking for from your social media.
 If you’re looking for brand awareness via just one social media platform, the minimum investment is around 6 hours per week.
 If you’re looking for more active engagement on a range of platforms you could expect to be spending 4-6 hours per day.

 If you’re a small business, it may be difficult to justify investing that sort of time on social media posts.
 Half measures won’t bring you the results you need.
 So would outsourcing to a specialist team who’ll dedicate the necessary time to your social media marketing be the answer?